 EURESFO: connecting cities for a resilient future

 Since 2013, EURESFO has been a unique exchange platform for city representatives, experts and stakeholders from local and regional institutions to discuss strategies, initiatives and actions for adapting to climate change, managing disasters and building urban resilience.
-The event is a European initiative driven by ICLEI Local Governments for Sustainability and the European Environment Agency (EEA), and will now be co-organised with the City of Valencia for the 2024 edition.
+The event is a European initiative driven by ICLEI Local Governments for Sustainability and the European Environment Agency (EEA), and was co-organised with the City of Valencia for the 2024 edition.

 Target Audience: Resilience-makers, Resilience innovators, Resilience providers, and Resilience supporters.